adamhovorka/pen/_posts/2015-07-13-lint-roller.md

 "Yes, that is totally the cat hair and not the bundles of zip tied wires."

-Sean, who had emerged from the lab without your noticing, opens the driver door and takes his seat.
+Sean, who had emerged from the lab without you noticing, opens the driver door and takes his seat.
 He sets something on the floor before you get a good look at it.

 Ali saw it, though.
 "You were all fluffed about being late, but you just *had* to find a lint roller?
 You're s&mdash;"